Injectables ‘Best Practices’ – WARNING!

 Would you risk your face to save a little money?

-Wouldn’t you rather have an experienced doctor inject your face with a safe, Australian Government-approved quality product?
+Wouldn’t you rather have an experienced doctor inject your face?

 It’s an important question you must ask yourself and you, as a consumer, need to be aware of the above types of malpractices that do go on in this industry so you can then make safer choices.
 This is your face we’re talking about here!
 Not something you want to take a chance with!